Which of the following integrals correctly represents the area of... | Study Prep in Pearson+

 Multiple Choice

-Which of the following integrals correctly represents the area of the region enclosed by the curves y = x^2 and y = 2x for x in [0, 2]?
+Which of the following integrals correctly represents the area of the region enclosed by the curves y = 2x, y = 8x, and y = 18x for x > 0?

 A